1. Introduction

 Current status: Attend quarterly meetings, and report local contract awards

-Improve engagement with local suppliers, social enterprises, and supported businesses to promote opportunities.
+Improve engagement with local suppliers, Third Sector Organisations, and supported businesses to promote opportunities.

 How our objectives will be met